-We assess an applicant’s disposable income over 12 months immediately following the date they apply to us – this fixed period is known as the “period of computation” and is defined in regulation 2.
+This fixed period is known as the period of computation and is defined in regulation 2.

-No similar statutory provision exists for the period over which we assess the applicant’s capital and we therefore only reassess a person’s disposable capital while the proceedings for which legal aid has been made available are continuing.
+No similar statutory provision exists for the period over which we can re-calculate the applicant’s disposable capital.

 Therefore, we may recalculate a person’s disposable capital for the lifetime of the case for which legal aid has been made available.